projectriff/projectriff.io/_docs/021-getting-started-gke.md

 ```

 ### install kubectl
 [Kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) is the Kubernetes CLI.
-It is used to manage minikube as well as hosted Kubernetes clusters like GKE.
 If you don't already have kubectl on your machine, you can use gcloud to install it.

 ```sh
 gcloud components install kubectl